My Life After Paying Off $53,392 in Debt in 3 Years

 - It was to take advantage of an investment opportunity.
 I’ve now learned that a home is a lifestyle choice, not an investment.
 I shouldn’t have bought more house than I needed, especially if the new home and living expenses were going to eat most of my paycheck.
 The rule of thumb is that your home expenses should be no more than 30-40% of your after-tax income.
 But to retire super early, that should be enough to cover your total expense budget!

 - But I didn’t have to pay interest for 1-3 years.
 This is a big one.
-I don’t know how life is going to be a couple of years from now, so why that hell am I borrowing from my future?
-Simply because they don’t charge interest right away shouldn’t mean that you go finance a living room set and compromise future income.
+I didn’t know what life would’ve been like a couple of years from that time, so why that hell should I be borrowing from my future?
+Simply because the interest is delayed doesn’t mean that I should compromise my future income with current liabilities.

 - I needed it.
 If I would’ve searched hard enough, I would’ve found other ways to get it done: buy a cheaper car, hold off on getting more house junk, etc.